 Chapter 36 of the Wisconsin Statutes gives the Board of Regents the authority to enter into contracts in order to fulfill the instruction, research, and public service missions of the University.
 Contracts entered into under this authority do not need to follow the state purchasing statutes found in Chapter 16 of the Wisconsin Statutes.
 UW System Administrative Policy SYS 235: Personal Services Payment permits the use of Chapter 36 authority to obtain unique services directly in support of instruction, research, or public service (referred to as Academic Support Services), without obtaining bids or waiver of bid authority.

 Before deciding if a service qualifies as an Academic Support Service, it is necessary to ascertain that the person performing the service should not be payrolled.
 If it is not a payroll transaction, Purchasing Services will make the final determination as to whether a service may be considered an Academic Support Service.

 The requisition process must be used for all academic support service requests.
 A PIR cannot be used for such transactions.

 UW System Administrative Policy SYS 235: Personal Services Payment requires signed agreements for academic support services if the cost is $5,000 or more (excluding itemized travel).
 Agreements may be written at the department’s option for services costing less than $5,000.
 Purchasing Services will generate the agreement and send it to the vendor for signature.
 For more information on the format of such agreements, contact Purchasing Services.

-Regardless of dollar amount, Academic Support Services Agreements must be signed by an authorized contracting officer for the institution.
+Regardless of the dollar amount, Academic Support Services Agreements must be signed by an authorized contracting officer for the institution.
 This generally is the Director of Purchasing Services.
-You do not have authority to sign such agreements.
+You do not have the authority to sign such agreements.